krxxys/flexnotes/readme.md

 # Flexnotes
 Flexnotes is note taking app backend created for educational purposes to learn writting backend in rust.
 Flexnotes build on top of axum and mongodb(to store notes, todos and users).
-There's a gui client written in vue but you can write one yourself!
+There's a frontend client written in vue but you can write one yourself!
 Feel free to write your own flexnotes client :))

 # Project milestones
 [X] JWT Auth
 [X] Login/Register system
 [X] REST Notes system that handles markdown code of note [X] Todo system in the notes
+[X] Implement dockers for production
 [ ] Implement the swagger like documentation
 [ ] Major refactoring
 [ ] Implement logger